renanthera/simc-wiki/Priests.md

 - Void Lasher Mind Sear does not scale with most shadow priest auras

 # Custom Options
+## Idol of Y'Shaarj
+To test various cases with Idol of Y'Shaarj there is an option created which will tell SimC to force this to always be a certain buff.
+In practice this would require some sort of setup but the idea is to simulate if an add or something had this condition and you could easily swap to it.
+- `priest.forced_yshaarj_type="default" (default: `default`, options: `pride`, `anger`, `despair`, `violence`)

 ## Self Power Infusion
 To simulate giving away Power Infusion to someone else you can use `priest.self_power_infusion` (`default=1`).
 This option controls if the actor casts and gives themselves Power Infusion.
 See the section above on [Power Infusion](Priests#power-infusion) implementation details for more info.